 For an infrastructure BSS, the MU EDCA Parameter Set element is used by an AP to control the EDCA from non-AP HE STAs as defined in 26.2.7 (EDCA operation using MU EDCA parameters).
 The most recent MU EDCA Parameter Set element received by a non-AP HE STA is used to update the appropriate MIB values.

 The format of the QoS Info field is defined in 9.4.1.17 (QoS Info field) when sent by the AP.
-The QoS Info field contains the EDCA Parameter Set Update Count subfield, which is initially set to 0 and is incremented each time any of the MU AC parameters in the MU EDCA Parameter Set element changes.
-This subfield is used by a non-AP HE STA to determine whether the MU EDCA Parameter Set has changed and requires updating the appropriate MIB attributes.
+The QoS Info field contains the EDCA Parameter Set Update Count subfield, which is initially set to 0 and is incremented each time any of the MU EDCA parameters in the MU EDCA Parameter Set element changes.
+This subfield is used by a non-AP HE STA to determine whether the MU EDCA Parameter Set has changed and requires updating the appropriate MIB attributes. (#20596)

 The format of the MU AC_BE, MU AC_BK, MU AC_VI, and MU AC_VO Parameter Record fields are identical and defined in Figure 9-772p (MU AC Parameter Record field format).